Tees supports grieving family with clinical negligence case

 Adam had autism and learning disabilities but led a full and happy life in a supported living community in Clacton-on-Sea.
 He was in good health and had never been in hospital prior to September 2021.
 He was admitted to Colchester General in the early hours of Monday 13 September 2021 and diagnosed with severe constipation.
 He was in fact suffering from sepsis and rectal faecal impaction, neither of which were ever diagnosed despite clear indications from his blood tests that sepsis was present.
 Adam was discharged from hospital on 16 September but was rushed into A&E the next morning, where he collapsed in the waiting area and tragically could not be revived.

 If the proposed FRC rules had been in place, and we had not been able to be represented by a solicitor, what was already an extremely harrowing and traumatic experience would have been made far, far worse.
-I do not think the Trust would have admitted their failings, which they only did just before the inquest, in the face of overwhelming evidence from the expert witness’s report that Adam’s treatment and care were inadequate.
+I do not think the Trust would have admitted their failings, which they only did just before the inquest, despite overwhelming evidence from the expert witness’s report that Adam’s treatment and care were inadequate.
 It also seems extremely unfair that the defendant, in this case, the hospital trust, would still be entitled to have their own skilled legal representation, funded by the taxpayer, while the family of the deceased would not have the financial means to be represented.

-We are deeply grateful that we did have proper legal representation, and passionately feel that this should continue to be available to other families finding themselves in a similar situation.”
+“We are deeply grateful that we did have proper legal representation, and passionately feel that this should continue to be available to other families finding themselves in a similar situation.”

-Craig Knightley, Associate in Tees’ Clinical Negligence team, said:
+Tees’ Clinical Negligence team said:

-Over the last 10 years, I have built up a specialist practice in representing vulnerable clients and their families, particularly at inquest proceedings.
-My clients are often overlooked when attempting to access health care and statistically are more likely to receive poor care and treatment.
+“Over the last 10 years, we have built a specialist practice representing vulnerable clients and their families, particularly at inquest proceedings.
+Our clients are often overlooked when accessing health care and, statistically, are more likely to receive poor care and treatment.

 What are Fixed Recoverable Costs (FRC)?